-The rise in privacy concerns and the resulting laws and regulations have made records storage a top priority for every company.
-One miscalculated step can snowball into putting the entire company in jeopardy.
+The rise in privacy concerns, and the resulting laws and regulations, have made office records storage a top priority for every company.
+One small misstep can snowball, putting the entire company in jeopardy.

-While it is obligatory and advantageous to keep your company records well-documented and available for everyday use or government investigations, retaining records beyond their usefulness can expose businesses to litigation risks.
+While it is obligatory and advantageous to keep your company records well-documented and available for everyday use, retaining records beyond their usefulness can expose businesses to litigation risks or data breaches.

-In the world of records storage you are always walking a fine line between retaining the wrong information and destroying required documents.
-The solution in its entirety is beyond the scope of this article, but there are records management services all across the country that are experts in this very delicate matter.
+In the world of records storage, you’re always walking a fine line between retaining the wrong information and destroying required documents.
+The solution to this problem is beyond the scope of just this article.
+However, there are records management services all across the country that have expertise in this very delicate matter.

 What Is a Business Record?

 A business record is defined as information that is stored for a set period of time for regulatory, business, or legal workings.

-Typically, any tax records should be kept for 6 years after filing, although the IRS maintains that you keep your supporting tax records for 7 years.
+Typically, you should keep any tax records for 6 years after filing.
+Although the IRS maintains that you keep your supporting tax records for 7 years.

-Other business records, including client information, employee records, and financial documents, should all be kept in secure storage that are accessible only when you need them.
-These must be destroyed properly when they are no longer needed, so utilizing a regular shredding schedule for old and unneeded records is crucial to keeping this information protected.
+Other business records, including client information, employee records, and financial documents, should all be kept in secure storage that is accessible only when you need them.
+The next step is properly destroying these records when they expire.
+Utilizing a regular shredding schedule for old and unneeded records is crucial to keeping this information protected.

 Off-Site Document Storage Explained

-For a space-saving solution for record management, off-site storage may be the answer for your business.
-Your files are stored in a climate-controlled facility with 24 hour surveillance, creating a safe and sustainable environment for your papers.
+For a space-saving solution for records management, off-site file storage services may be the answer for your business.
+A climate-controlled facility with 24 hour surveillance stores your files.
+Thus, creating a safe and sustainable environment for your papers.

-This can save precious real-estate in the workplace to be used for more productive purposes while your files are kept secure.
+Off site storage saves precious real-estate in the workplace.
+The extra space can increase productivity while your files are kept secure.
 You can even request on-demand retrieval services to have your files delivered to you when you need them.

 Methods of Destroying Records Properly